You are currently viewing Best United Kingdom travel tips (from a local)

 Prices for flights to the UK from Canada vary enormously, like all flights.

-Flytrippers often spots deals to London in the $500s roundtrip from Toronto and Montreal, which means it’s often best to pay in cash or use your stash of simple fixed-value rewards and keep your more valuable points for better redemptions.
+Flytrippers often spots deals to London in the $500s roundtrip from Toronto and Montreal, which means it’s often best to pay in cash or use your stash of rewards of the more simple type and keep your rewards of the more lucrative type for better redemptions.

-In all cases, as always, be flexible on everything and invest the time to check often and to try certain pro tricks.
+In all cases, as always, be flexible on everything and invest the time to check often and to try each of the 31 tips to save on flights.
 Don’t miss our ultimate guide on finding cheap flights coming soon (there’s a teaser in our free ebook with 100+ travel tips).

-Using Aeroplan points on the many partner airlines can be a decent redemption if the cash price is higher.
-There are so many great Aeroplan offers right now.
+If you have Aeroplan points, using them on the many partner airlines can be a decent redemption if the cash price is higher.
+There are so many amazing Aeroplan deals right now.

-If you have British Airways Avios points, direct flights to London on British Airways can sometimes be as well as Flytrippers shared last week (although it seems those seats in peak summer season were already snapped up by quick readers).
+If you have Avios points, direct flights to London on British Airways can sometimes be as well as Flytrippers’ co-founder had shared on CBC’s French-language evening newscast.

-(RBC Avion Rewards points and HSBC Rewards points are transferable to Avios, while American Express MR points are transferable to both Avios and Aeroplan!)
+(RBC Avion points are transferable to Avios, while American Express Membership Rewards points are transferable to both Avios and Aeroplan!)

 How to get around the UK?

-If you must travel by train, book online as far in advance as possible.
+If you want to travel by train, book online as far in advance as possible.
 The most popular place to buy tickets is Trainline (another alternative to compare is Omio).

 It should automatically give you the cheapest options and will suggest coach alternatives (buses), which will usually only take a little longer and are MUCH more affordable.
-You can check out Busbud or FlixBus too.
+You can also check out Busbud or FlixBus.

-If you plan on visiting the countryside and more rural areas, you’ll need to get a rental car for more freedom.
+If you plan on visiting the countryside and more rural areas, it’s simpler to get a rental car for more freedom.
 It’s worth renting a car in a larger city if possible as there are more choices and lower prices.
 And don’t forget we drive on the left!

 In London, the underground (our subway system) is the best way to get around.
 You don’t need to buy a ticket as credit cards work on the contactless “tap-in, tap-out” buttons.
 Some trains also operate under the “tap-in, tap-out” system.

 Make sure you use the same card for every trip, and the system will automatically charge you the lowest-cost ticket possible for your journeys.
 For example, it will work out that instead of charging you for 8 single tickets, it’ll just charge a 1-day pass if it’s cheaper.
-Or it’ll charge a week pass for the central zones depending on where you go.
+Or if it’s cheaper, it’ll charge a week pass for the central zones, depending on where you go.

 Just make sure to use either a card you’re currently unlocking a welcome bonus on or at least a card with no foreign transaction fee because if not, you’ll be paying at a loss because of the 2.5% foreign transaction fee on almost every Canadian card!